Introduction

 Step 5 – Enable Remote Tomcat Access

 The default Tomcat manager and host-manager applications are accessible for localhost only.
-To allow access to these pages from the remote system, you need to modify the following configuration files.
+To enable access to these pages from the remote system, the following configuration files need to be modified.

 sudo nano /opt/tomcat/webapps/manager/META-INF/context.xml